Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

    dotnet run
    ```

-   **Note**: Let the command run, meanwhile you can proceed with the next step.
+   > **Note**: Let the command run, meanwhile you can proceed with the next step.
+   > **Note** The commands dotnet build and dotnet run are fundamental in .NET Core and .NET 5+ environments for building and running .NET applications locally on your machine.

 1. Open another tab in Edge, in the browser window paste the following link